Route types

 TRAFFIC

-This route allows you to drive as simply as possible, reducing more difficult manoeuvres as much as possible.
-When calculating the route, the application tries to avoid left turns as much as possible, and avoids U-turns and roundabouts.
-When choosing routes, priority over time and speed is given to roads of the highest category possible.
-We recommend this route for drivers who are stressed out by, for example, turning left at a major junction.
+This route allows you to drive as simply as possible, reducing more difficult maneuvers as much as possible.
+When setting the route, the application tries to avoid left turns as much as possible, and avoids U-turns and driving through roundabouts.
+When choosing roads, roads of the highest possible category have priority over time and speed.
+We recommend this route to drivers who, for example, experience stress when turning left at a large intersection.

 Safe